Group: Libyan groups loyal to army may have killed dozens

-CAIRO (AP) — An international rights group says armed groups loyal to Libya’s self-styled national army may have killed dozens of men in a town east of Benghazi.
+CAIRO (AP) — Armed groups loyal to Libya’s self-styled national army may have killed dozens of civilian men in a town some 50 kilometers (30 miles) east of Benghazi, Human Rights Watch said Wednesday.

 Most Read Stories